expressjs/expressjs.com/starter/static-files.md

 ~~~

 <div class="doc-box doc-info">
-The files are looked up relative to the static directory, therefore, the name of the static directory is not a part of the URL.
+The files are looked up relative to the static directory, so the name of the static directory is not part of the URL.
 </div>

-If you want to use multiple directories as static assets directories, you can call the `express.static` middleware multiple times:
+If you want to use multiple directories as static assets directories, you can call the `express.static` middleware function multiple times:

 ~~~js
 app.use(express.static('public'));
 app.use(express.static('files'));
 ~~~

-The files will be looked up in the order the static directories were set using the `express.static` middleware.
+The files are looked up in the order in which you set the static directories by using the `express.static` middleware function.

-If you want to create a "virtual" (since the path does not actually exist in the file system) path prefix for the files served by `express.static`, you can [specify a mount path](/4x/api.html#app.use) for the static directory, as shown below:
+If you want to create a virtual path prefix (where the path does not actually exist in the file system) for the files that are served by the `express.static` function, you can [specify a mount path](/4x/api.html#app.use) for the static directory, as shown below:

 ~~~js
 app.use('/static', express.static('public'));
 ~~~

-Now, you will be able to load the files under the `public` directory, from the path prefix "/static".
+Now, you can load the files that are in the `public` directory from the `/static` path prefix.

 ~~~js
 http://localhost:3000/static/images/kitten.jpg